m-lab/stats-pipeline/README.md

 * Don't oversimplify
 * Aggregate by ASN in addition to time/date and location
-* Be aware and illustrate multimodal distributions
+* Be aware of, and illustrate multimodal distributions
 * Use histogram and logarithmic scales
 * Take into account, and compensate for, client bias and population drift